By Lily / Last update October 25, 2022

 Windows Server 2016 users know that backing up Windows Server 2016 can prevent many disasters, such as system crash which can bring large damage to you, even the whole company.
 So, it is necessary to backup Windows Server in time to prevent the next accident.

 However, making a backup day by day is a very tedious thing, and you may forget to do it sometimes.
-What if some bad things happen during the time when you forgot to back up?
+What if some bad things happen during the time when you forget to back up?
 The important data may be lost.
 Thus, you may ask whether there is a way to backup Windows Server 2016 automatically.

 Part 1.
 Create a schedule to backup Windows Server 2016 with the built-in tool